-Apple's AI Mulligan: Why the Delayed Siri Could Win 2026
+Apple's AI Mulligan: Why the Delayed Siri Could Still Win

-Apple's AI story looks like failure: Siri still can't match ChatGPT, the LLM-powered upgrade was delayed to spring 2026, and competitors shipped features years earlier.
+Apple's AI story looks like failure: Siri still can't match ChatGPT, the LLM-powered upgrade slipped repeatedly to a September 2026 launch, and competitors shipped features years earlier.
 But look closer, and a different picture emerges.
-Apple's cautious approach—prioritizing privacy, on-device processing, and tight integration—may be exactly what wins as "AI bubble" concerns mount.
-Here's why Apple's AI delay could be a strategic advantage.
+Apple's cautious approach—prioritizing privacy, integration, and "ship later, ship better"—may still be what wins as "AI bubble" concerns mount, even as Apple now supplements its own models with Google's Gemini.
+Here's why Apple's AI delay could still be a strategic advantage.

 The Current State of Apple Intelligence